algorandfoundation/docs/docs/reference/cli/goal/node/generatetoken.md

-Generate and install a new API token.
+Generate and install a new API token